elvin-mark/pytorch-audio/README.md

 ### Audio Folder

-Using an audio folder containing all images in the following 2 formats.
-(Internally the [ImageFolder](https://pytorch.org/vision/main/generated/torchvision.datasets.ImageFolder.html) dataset from torchvision is used)
+Using an audio folder containing all **wav** files in the following 2 formats.

 - Using split-dataset flag: